CodingGarden/seedling-school-01-frontend-project/README.md

 ## In Scope

-You can use 3rd party javascript libraries for:
+You can use 3rd party javascript / css libraries for:

 * Data Visualization
 * Maps
 * pdf renderer
+* Icons
+* Fonts

 ## Out of Scope